gardenlinux/glvd/README.md

 This repository on the other hand contains the actual source code of the Security Tracker.

 ## Repository Structure
-Thereby, this repostory contains the following directories:
+Thereby, this repository contains the following directories:

 - `docs/`: This directory contains documentation regarding `glvd`.
   - `adr/`: This directory contains ADRs (Architecture Decision Records), as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).